MixedReaction/NanoFSM/README.md

 shutdown, restart, or transition to a fallback/error state.

 Adhering to these principles will ensure high scalability and maintainability across all of your models.
-Additionally, with some ingenuity, this ppattern can also be used for deep recursion and will never flood the call stack.
+Additionally, with some ingenuity, this pattern can also be used for deep recursion and will never flood the call stack.